MuhammadYounasB/Simple-api-resource/README.md

 Simpler api of user with posts using laravel 7.

-Download repository then use **composer install** command in project folder terminal to install required modules.
+Download repository then use **composer install** command in project folder terminal to install required modules..

 **Run php artisan migrate:fresh --seed** command for migration table to populate you database with fake/seeded data.